laminlabs/lamindb/docs/manage-changes.md

 artifact.save()
 ```

-Objects in the archive are hidden from queries & search like objects in the trash, but they are not scheduled for deletion.
+Objects in the archive are hidden from queries and searches, like objects in the trash, but they are not scheduled for deletion.
 You can query for them by adding `branch__name="archive"` to the filter.

-### Contribution branches
+### Contribution workflow

+#### Create a branch

 To create a contribution branch and switch to it, run: